KParrish01/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-The project will be a professional tool to automate the review of bank loan portfolios and the analysis of loans (and possibly at a later point also loan underwriting).
+The project will be a professional tool to automate the review of bank loan portfolios and the analysis of (commercial) loans (and possibly at a later point also loan underwriting).
 The app will take standardized loan data banks can easily download from their systems (called "Examiner Downloads"), extract information from the data to create line sheets for auditors, and perform basic analyses for each loan.
 The goal is to speed up the auditors' work, reduce errors, and lessen the need for edits.

 The motivation for the project came from me having a strong dislike for repetitive work when performing loan reviews.
 It is designed to help auditors, bank examiners, bankers, financial analysts and economists more efficiently pinpoint a bank's loan portfolio's strengths and weaknesses and conduct loan reviews.
 (At a later point, the project might be expanded to add tools to help loan underwriting.)